dyfet/busuto/FEATURES.md

 applications.
 Some of these are template headers, and some require linking with the busuto library this package builds.
 These currently include:

+PLEASE NOTE: All crypto related features are being moved into a seperate dedicated header-only support library for Busuto, Himitsu.
+This was to make it easier to do a busuto release early while adding TLS support to the crypto layer.
+Since the crypto support is header-only and is based on different backends, it also had a rather different architecture than the rest of Busuto.
+Finally, one might choose to adopt different C++ crypto libs for writing applications with Busuto.

 ## atomic.hpp

 Atomic types and lockfree data structures.
 This includes lockfree stack,